 4. Address Any Symptoms As Soon As You Can

 Sometimes, preventative measures for plantar fasciitis can be too little too late.
-You may already be experiencing pain in your feet, and you may suspect that plantar fasciitis is the underlying cause.
+You may already be experiencing foot pain, and you may suspect that plantar fasciitis is the underlying cause.
 If this is the case, consider the following questions:

 - Where is your pain?
-Is it in the bottom of your heel, toward the inside of your foot?
+Is it the heel bone, toward the inside of your foot?